-Hiking in Switzerland is a national past-time for family and friends, with many themed trails to attract even the most casual of hikers.
+Hiking in Switzerland is a national past-time for family and friends, with many themed trails to attract even the most casual of hikers – including kids.

-Switzerland’s top theme trails are a great way to teach kids how to hike.
-The interactive play stations along the trail help kids focus on the fun instead of their tired legs.
-With trails like these, my kids can’t wait to go hiking every weekend.
-Here are some of our favorites theme trails in Switzerland.
+As a matter of fact, Switzerland’s trails are a great way to teach kids how to hike.
+In particular, the interactive play stations along many trail help children focus on the fun instead of their tired legs.

 1. Toggenburg Tone Trail

 Your kids will be motivated to keep walking because you can usually either see or hear the next thing to kling, clank or bang.
-There are also a few playgrounds, lots of picnic areas and restaurants along the way.
+In addition, there are also a few playgrounds, lots of picnic areas and restaurants along the way.
 All this in the beautiful Swiss alps, with dramatic mountain peaks and rolling hills filled with wildflowers.

 2. Engelberg Tickle Trail and Globi Treasure Hunt